soywaltermendez/higo-rails-challenge/README.md

 https://walter-challenge.herokuapp.com

 - Is important to sign up with a real email.
-- You can use the example.xml file for testing the happy path.
+- You can use the example.xml file to test the happy path.